MSJosh/documentation/Sentinel/Firewall/CiscoASA.md

 For the logging host, replace syslog server ip address with the syslog server's IP address.
 You can use multiple logging host commands to specify additional servers.
-For the logging Log severity level, the debug level is specified, which logs the following message types:
+For the Log severity level which logs the following message types:

      0–emergencies–System unusable messages
      1–alert–Take immediate action
      2–critical–Critical condition